JRC1995/Wide-Residual-Network/README.md

 4) For preprocessing I only used global contrast normalization without ZCA whitening.
 I didn't use meanstd either.
 Different preprocessing steps may produce widely different results.
 5) No L2 regularization
-6) Certain hyperparameters might be better optimized.
+6) Certain hyperparameters might need to be further optimized.
+(I don't have too much experience in working with machine learning)

 File descriptions: